magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 walking meditation are in essence the same, differing only in terms of the physical posture used.

-Sometimes there may be doubt, so you must have to be the continually following and examining the agitated mind in whatever form it takes.
+Sometimes there may be doubt, so you must have sati, to be the one who knows, continually following and examining the agitated mind in whatever form it takes.
 This is to have sati.
 Sati watches over and takes care of the mind.
 You must maintain this knowing and not be careless or wander astray, no matter what condition the mind takes on.

 The trick is to have sati taking control and supervising the mind.
 Once the mind is unified with sati a new kind of awareness will emerge.
 The